SabrinaRoss/Sabrina.bot-Ai-Friend-/README.md

   Azure Speech API Key (TTS and STT)
   ClaudeAi API Key

-  Optional (if you want a avatar to mouth what the Ai says)
+  Optional (if you want a avatar to mouth what the Ai says):

-    VB-Audio Cable
+    VB-Audio Cable,

     VTuber Studio